AMERICAN RABBIT HOUND ASSOCIATION

 8.

-strike and jump points and shall receive check points if he/she carries the
+receive strike and jump points and shall receive check points if he/she

-rabbit by himself/herself because the other hounds in the cast do not pack
+carries the rabbit by himself/herself because the other hounds in the cast

-up and run the rabbit with him/her.
-At this point the judge may instruct the
+do not pack up and run the rabbit with him/her.
+At this point the judge may

-handlers of the other hounds to bring in their hounds and place them in the
+instruct the handlers of the other hounds to bring in their hounds and place

-chase with the hound that first jumped the rabbit.
-Example: Hound A
+them in the chase with the hound that first jumped the rabbit.
+Example:

-jumps the rabbit and follows the track.
-No other hound joins him/her in the
+Hound A jumps the rabbit and follows the track.
+No other hound joins him/her

-chase so he/she is running this rabbit by himself/herself.
-Hound A loses the
+in the chase so he/she is running this rabbit by himself/herself.
+Hound A

-track for more than 15 seconds, but then straightens it out and again tracks
+loses the track for more than 15 seconds, but then straightens it out and

-the rabbit successfully.
-Hound A shall receive 10 strike points, 30 jump
+again tracks the rabbit successfully.
+Hound A shall receive 10 strike

-points and 25 check points.
-In this case the judge shall continue to judge
+points, 30 jump points and 25 check points.
+In this case the judge shall

-the hound on the rabbit, even if the other hounds never join the chase.
+continue to judge the hound on the rabbit, even if the other hounds never

 9.

-the pack splits, the judge, if knowing which rabbit was the original rabbit
+the chase and the pack splits, the judge, if knowing which rabbit was the

-he/she gave the hound strike points for, shall continue to follow the rabbit
+original rabbit, he/she gave the hound strike points for, shall continue to

 10.

-once the rabbit is jumped, shall not be scored even if he/she produces
+join the chase, once the rabbit is jumped, shall not be scored even if

-another rabbit.
-The judge shall judge the hound that jumped or produced the
+he/she produces another rabbit.
+The judge shall judge the hound that jumped

-rabbit first and the other hounds that are in the chase.
-Example:
+or produced the rabbit first and the other hounds that are in the chase.

-Hound A drifts away from the pack.
-Hound B jumps or strikes the rabbit and
+Example: Hound A drifts away from the pack.
+Hound B jumps or strikes the

-the chase is on.
-Hound A jumps a rabbit after Hound B has already jumped or
+rabbit and the chase is on.
+Hound A jumps a rabbit after Hound B has already

-struck the rabbit first.
-Hound B is scored and Hound A is not scored.
+jumped or struck the rabbit first.
+Hound B is scored and Hound A is not

 11.

-rabbit he/she may if he/she chooses, ask the handler to identify the hound
+jumped the rabbit, he/she may if he/she chooses, ask the handler to identify

-that jumped the rabbit, but he/she shall not award any jump points unless
+the hound that jumped the rabbit, but he/she shall not award any jump points

 12.